 I got Mantenna at the same time I got Leech, for Christmas in 1985.
 While I gravitated toward Leech at first, I kept coming back to Mantenna.
 His telescoping eyeball action feature wasn’t all that much fun, but his bizarre appearance kept drawing me back in.
 What was this guy?
-He looked like a cross between an an, an Elephant, and a space alien.
+He looked like a cross between an ant, an Elephant, and a space alien.

 Designed by Ted Mayer, Mantenna is certainly the weirdest looking figure in the Masters of the Universe toyline.
 According to the Power and the Honor Foundation Catalog, Mantenna’s early working names were Sensor (also a working name for Zodac) and Raydor.
-All of his names are puns on devises used to sense things from a distance – hence his large, pop-out eyes and oversized ears.
+All of his names are puns on devices used to sense things from a distance – hence his large, pop-out eyes and oversized ears.